The question is, what is this Sustainable Competitive Advantage? Even more than that, the question would be how to develop this competitive advantage.

 - Look into the future and locate new markets to expand your business

-- Create entry barriers so that competition finds it difficult to enter your market
+- Create entry barriers so that competition finds it challenging to enter your market

 - Continuously tweak the elements of the marketing mix to stay ahead of the competition.
 Launch new products, do aggressive pricing, stay on top of consumers' mind with appropriate advertising strategies, ensure your products and services are always available, listen to customers' feedback and act upon them